 Eye cream - And last but not least, an eye balm made with basically edible ingredients.
 I use this only before bed as it is rich.

-So there you have my night time routine.
-It’s something I found really works for me and I never mind investing a little time in taking care of my skin.
+So there you have my healthy skin night time routine.
+It’s something I found works for me and I never mind investing a little time in taking care of my skin.
 In the morning after shower, vitamin C serum and moisturizer is all I use (and I only wash my face with water, no cleanser in the shower).